-Can you go from unaware of the dangers of skin cancer and move into the new stylish and well-made sun blocking clothing?
+Can you go from being unaware of the dangers of skin cancer and moving into the new stylish and well-made sun blocking clothing?

 Yes, you can do this.
 You will be making the first of many adjustments that are in store for all of us on this journey of learning about the prevention of skin cancer.